-With some of the country’s best Mexican food, most interesting tequila bars, and most diverse people, there’s no better place to celebrate Cinco de Mayo than in NYC.
+With some of the country’s best Mexican food, the most interesting tequila bars, and the most diverse people, there’s no better place to celebrate Cinco de Mayo than in NYC.
 Today we’re going to break down everything you need to know about finding the perfect Cinco de Mayo fiesta in the Big Apple.

 You may also like:

 So let’s get into the fiesta-tivities!
 From out of town visiting New York on Cinco de Mayo?
 A local looking for the best spots in the five boroughs for a very NY fiesta?
 Read on to see how you can celebrate in the best city on earth!

 We’re biased, of course, but we think New York celebrates Cinco de Mayo as well as any other city in the US.
 Because New York has the biggest Latino population in the US with over 2 million, Cinco de Mayo 2024 will be filled with events.
 Check back as we get closer to the date since we’ll be updating this with all the must-see, must-do, and must-taste events!

 Table of ContentsToggle

 May 5th, 1862 marks the day of Mexico’s victory over the French army in the Battle of Puebla.
 That means Cinco de Mayo 2024 is the 162nd anniversary!
 During that time, Cinco de Mayo has become the holiday that we love to celebrate here in the United States.